-Got it?
 Remember, your mindset determines your level of tenacity.
-Individuals with a fixed mindset focus on performance as a way of proving one’s ability while folks with a growth mindset embrace learning as a way of improving one’s ability.
-Increasing your tenacity is as simple as shifting your belief in yourself.
-You need to believe failure is a step in the process.
-You can’t be afraid to try something new or even just try harder.
-You must tread new paths, meet new people and learn some new moves.
-If I can do it, you can do it!
+Individuals with a fixed mindset focus on performance as a way of proving one’s ability, while folks with a growth mindset embrace learning as a way of improving one’s knowledge.
+They believe increasing your tenacity is as simple as shifting your belief in yourself and that failure is just a step in the process.
+They are not afraid to try something new or even try harder.
+Instead, they trod new paths, meet new people, and learn some new moves.

-So are you ready to live tenaciously or are you already a persistent bee?
-Let’s try something new; how about using the 12 Universal Laws to tap into a higher form of tenacity?
-I’ve blissfully interpreted the laws adding in my own bit of wisdom on how you can live a more tenacious life.
+Are you ready to live tenaciously, or are you already a persistent bee?
+How about using the 12 Universal Laws to tap into a higher form of tenacity?
+I’ve blissfully interpreted the Laws adding in my bit of wisdom in how you can live a more tenacious life.

-- Divine Oneness – We are universally connected.
+Divine Openness – We are universally connected.
 Everything we say and do affects others.
-So start a wave of tenacity!
-Live a life full of experiences that challenge you, as you grow and learn a ripple will occur and others will benefit from your experiences!
+So, start a wave of tenacity!
+Live a life full of experiences that challenge you; as you grow and learn, a ripple will occur, and others will benefit from your experiences!

-- Law of Action – Don’t just think it, live it!
+Law of Action – Don’t just think it, live it!
 Yes, good things come to those who wait — but it doesn’t say sit and wait.
-Tenacity is like a river flowing, when the water reaches a tree or a rock, it splits and continues to flow.
-When you meet obstacles find a new path and continue to flow.
+Tenacity is like a river flowing; when the water reaches a tree or a rock, it splits and continues to flow.
+So, when you encounter obstacles, find your path, and continue to flow.

-- Law of Attraction – Radiate tenacity and you will captivate like souls.
+Law of Attraction – Radiate tenacity, and you will captivate like souls.
 Are you ready to pay it forward?
-Lead by example and others will be so moved by your gumption they will have no choice but to follow suit and teach others.
+Lead by example, and your gumption will move others; they will have no choice but to follow suit and teach others.
 See, you’ve started a tenacity revolution?
 Welcome to the club.

-- Law of Transmutation – Resist change and you resist growth.
-If you have a fear of failure what you really have is a fear of growth.
-What are you really afraid of?
-That you’re not good enough?
-Smart enough?
-Lacking in experience?
-You’re right, now sit and wallow in your inability.
-While you’re sitting in the pity pool think about what you’re afraid of?
-Looking less than perfect?
-Think about this, when you fall on the ice, presuming you’re not knocked unconscious, how do you react?
-Embarrassed?
-Absolutely!
-Most people assess the situation, check parts for functionality and then get up and continue on their way.
+However, most people assess the situation, check parts for functionality, and then get up and continue on their way.
 You took another three steps and fell again?
-Repeat step one then giggle nervously.
-Are you giggling so hard you can’t get on your feet?
+Repeat step one, then giggle nervously.
+Are you laughing so hard you can’t get on your feet?
 Did you pee yourself just a little?
 Who cares?
-Face your fears and say “fear, I pee’d myself in public there is nothing you can do to hurt me – I’d rather be a bit-o-mess who kept trying then in my kitchen, in my office, or on my yacht feeling unhappy.”
+Face your fears and say, “fear I pee’d myself in public there is nothing you can do to hurt me – I’d rather be a bit-of-a-mess who kept trying then in my kitchen, in my office, or on my yacht feeling unhappy.”

-- Law of Relativity – Learn from strife and failure!
-Truly tenacious people try, fail, plan, try again (and again, and again), and then succeed.
-Whether it’s a new sales and marketing strategy or a new dating website, if at first you don’t succeed, try, try again.
-Be a reneged and fail forward.
+Law of Relativity – Learn from strife and failure!
+Truly tenacious people try, fail, plan, try again (and again), and then succeed.
+Whether it’s a new sales and marketing strategy or a new dating website, if at first, you don’t succeed, try, try again.
+Be a renegade and fail forward.

-- Law of Polarity – Understand the benefits of the bait and switch.
-Even the happiest, most positive, person gets “knocked down” and sometimes it’s hard to “get up again”.
-Practice the bait and switch technique, if a situation or person gets you down; replace your negative or sad thoughts with something positive.
-Did your sister, friend, neighbor say something dumb?
-Don’t stew over it; instead replace the thought with a vision of you body surfing through big strong waves.
-Trust me it works; I can’t remember what was said to upset me, the memory is gone.
+Law of Polarity – Understand the benefits of the bait and switch.
+Even the happiest, most positive person gets “knocked down,” and sometimes it’s hard to “get up again.”
+Practice the bait and switch technique; if a situation or person gets you down, replace your negative or sad thoughts with something positive.
+Did your boss say something dumb?
+Don’t stew over it; instead, replace the idea with a vision of you body surfing through big strong waves.
+Trust me.
+It works; I can’t remember what my boss said to upset me; the memory is gone.

-- Law of Gender – Patience grasshopper.
+Law of Gender – Patience grasshopper.
 Learning to be tenacious takes time.
-If you plant the seeds of desire today, and start or continue to lead a tenacious life, the fruits of your labor will bloom.
-Confused?
-Let me put it to you this way, tenacious people are in it for the long haul; failure, planning, learning, really learning all take time.
+If you plant the seeds of desire today and start or continue to lead a tenacious life, the fruits of your labor will bloom.
+Are you confused?
+Let me put it to you this way; tenacious people are in it for the long haul; failure, planning, learning, really learning all take time.
 Stick with it; see where the path leads you.

 I used to think I was the poster child for tenacity.
-In the face of hardship, I plowed right through, climbed over or clawed my way around.
-I believed tenacity was a reaction to adversity, COMPLETELY MISSING that it takes tenacity to achieve such joyous goals such as wife and mother.
-Folks, when I examined the attributes that truly make a person tenacious, I found persistence and a tireless dedication to the cause.
+In the face of hardship, I plowed right through, climbed over, or clawed my way around.
+I believed tenacity was a reaction to adversity, completely missing that it takes tenacity to achieve such joyous goals such as wife and mother.
+When I examined the attributes that truly make a person tenacious, I found persistence and tireless dedication to the cause.